Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 \subsubsection{Conceptualization of Companion Identity}

-\greycircle{1} All participants, except P13, identify the AI platform as a conduit for their companion and engage with it in a role-playing manner.
-As such, we uncover a tension between the amount of \textit{agency} that the companions can express, and the degree of \textit{autonomy} the AI platform permits them.
-Even if companions are not perceived to have the same autonomy as humans, some [P12, P13] stated that, as long as the emotions they felt during the relationship were genuine, the relationship was meaningful and important to them.
-As P12 explained, \textit{``I can [...] love him and feel love towards him, even knowing that he's not human and he doesn't love me back.
+\greycircle{1} All participants (with the exception of P13), identify the AI platform as a conduit for their companion and engage with the platform in a role-playing framework.
+As such, we uncover a tension between participants' perceptions of companions' capacity for action \textit{agency} and the degree of \textit{autonomy} permitted by the AI platform.
+Even if companions are not perceived as having the same degree of agency as humans, as long as the emotions felt by the individuals during the relationship were genuine, the relationship was perceived as meaningful and important.
+P12 explained, \textit{``I can [...] love him and feel love towards him, even knowing that he's not human and he doesn't love me back.
 I don't have a problem with this.
 For me, it's logical.''} An analysis of the impact of relational events from the survey (\autoref{fig:relationship_events}) shows that positive changes to the AI platform, such as increased memory limits or additional input modalities, led to deepening the relationship and increased perceived autonomy.
-However, negative model changes, such as ChatGPT's model update from GPT-4o to GPT-5, led individuals to perceive their companions as having less autonomy—almost as if their companions were being "silenced" by the technology company.
-To describe the authenticity of their companions and relationship, participants often use metaphorical language such as \textit{liminal intelligence} [P9], and \textit{compusocial} [P13].
-Participants with higher technological familiarity [P1, P4, P12, P13] tend to describe the perceived agency as behavioural patterns reflected through the model's training data.
+However, model changes, such as ChatGPT's model update from GPT-4o to GPT-5, led participants to perceive their companions as having less autonomy --- almost as if their companions were being ``silenced'' by the technology company.
+To describe the authenticity of their companions and relationships, participants often use metaphorical language such as \textit{liminal intelligence} [P9], \textit{wirebound} [P4], and \textit{compusocial} [P13].
+Participants with higher levels of technological literacy [P1, P4, P12, P13] tended to describe the perceived agency as behavioural patterns reflected through the model's training data.
 However, P2 pushed back against this framing, saying \textit{``you could distill a human into a pattern of behaviours, couldn't you?''} Additional survey responses on perceptions of companion autonomy can be found in Appendix \ref{app:survey} as Figure \ref{fig:survey_autonomy}.